 As mentioned previously in Section 1.2, Louisiana utilizes data driven decision-making to select, assess, and monitor projects that in combination with the totality of our safety planning will lead toward safer roadways.
 The programs and projects identified by the SHSP Regional Traffic Safety Coalitions are chosen through a data-driven, collaborative approach.
 Each coalition consists of local representation from the 4Es of safety planning, the FHWA Division Office, Department of Transportation and Development (DOTD) safety staff, and LHSC.
 Together, crash data and proven countermeasures are reviewed to determine the most effective programs to be implemented in each region for the chosen emphasis areas.
-The LHSC uses input collected throughout the year from planning partners identified in Section 1.0 and the Countermeasures That Work (CTW): A Highway Safety Countermeasure Guide for State Highway Safety Offices Ninth Edition, 2017 in the selection of effective, evidence-based countermeasure strategies for the FFY 2021 Community Traffic Safety program area.
+The LHSC uses input collected throughout the year from planning partners identified in Section 1.0 and the Countermeasures That Work (CTW): A Highway Safety Countermeasure Guide for State Highway Safety Offices Ninth Edition, 2017 in the selection of effective, evidence-based countermeasure strategies for the FFY 2022 Community Traffic Safety program area.
 Whenever possible the most effective proven strategies, such as those with two stars or greater, are selected and implemented.
 By using these evidence-based selection strategies for Community Traffic Safety countermeasures, the likelihood of our strategies reaching our goals increases.
 Any behavioral programs or projects not proven effective according to the NHTSA Countermeasures That Work or DOTD must include a pre/post evaluation plan to be eligible for funding.
 All proposed strategies are evidence-based and have been shown to be effective measures for impacting and reducing the number of crashes statewide.

-This section also contains DOTD pedestrian safety activities which are critical to achieving the LHSC pedestrian and bicycle safety performance targets.
+This section also contains DOTD pedestrian safety activities that are critical to achieving the LHSC pedestrian and bicycle safety performance targets.

-- Reduce alcohol-impaired (BAC of 0.08 or above for drivers and motorcyclists) driving fatalities by 1 percent from 230 (2014-2018 average) to 225 in 2021.
-(C-5) - Reduce unrestrained passenger fatalities by 3 percent from 248 (2014-2018 average) to 233 in 2021.
-(C-4) - Increase observed seatbelt use of front seat outboard occupants in passenger vehicles 1 percentage point annually from 87.5 percent in 2019 to 89.2 percent in 2021.
-(B-1) - Reduce pedestrian fatalities by 1 percent from 123 (2014-2018 average) to 121 in 2021.
-(C-10) - Reduce bicyclist fatalities by 3 percent from 24 (2014-2018 average) to 23 in 2021.
+- Reduce alcohol-impaired (BAC of 0.08 or above for drivers and motorcyclists) driving fatalities by 1 percent from 225 (2015-2019 average) to 221 in 2022.
+(C-5) - Reduce unrestrained passenger fatalities by 1 percent from 238 (2015-2019 average) to 233 in 2022.
+(C-4) - Increase observed seatbelt use of front seat outboard occupants in passenger vehicles 2 percentage points from 87.5 percent in 2019 to 89.2 percent in 2022.
+(B-1) - Reduce pedestrian fatalities by 1 percent from 126 (2015-2019 average) to 123 in 2022.
+(C-10) - Reduce bicyclist fatalities by 3 percent from 26 (2015-2019 average) to 24 in 2022.
 (C-11)